 - Round the clock support available or not

 3. Configure, Contrive and Integrate:

-A vital element of any legal software implementation process is ensuring staff members are designated the appropriate roles, responsibilities, and access.
+A vital element of any legal case management software implementation process is ensuring staff members are designated the appropriate roles, responsibilities, and access.
 Without proper defining of roles and permissions, issues related to compliances and security might arise in the future.
-The new legal software that the firm installs should be simple to access and contrivable.
+The new legal practice management software that the firm installs should be simple to access and contrivable.
 It should accumulate and simplify the everyday task, reduce the manual review, and expedite other processes related to cases and clients.
 Moreover, it is equally important to focus on whether the migration from the current system to the updated platform will be smooth or not.
-And, what happens to the data once you decide to leave the vendor for upgrading or any another option.
+And, what happens to the data once you decide to leave the vendor for upgrading or any other option.
 Remember, to always look for scalable options.